 Combining hand-picked grapes from three traditional varieties, this is the only organic Egri Bikavér produced in the region and it certainly packs a punch.
-The wine shows off an attractive inky purple and red hue; pouring medium to medium full.
+The wine shows off an attractive inky purple and red hue; pouring medium to medium-full.
 It's clear there is depth and complexity here, as a seductive array of flavours are jumping out from the glass.
-Oak and bramble, alongside red and blue fruits are complimented by rustic aromas of forest floor and chocolate.
+Oak and bramble, alongside red and blue fruits, are complemented by rustic aromas of forest floor and chocolate.
 Hints of flint, smoke and paprika can be found on the finish.
-A tantalising acidity and medium tannins give the wine it's balance.
+A tantalising acidity and medium tannins give the wine its balance.

 Serving temperature: 16°C

 Caroline Gilby - Master of Wine - 89 points - Decanter November 2021

 A dark ruby wine with generous notes of spiced plum, blackcurrant jam and a hint of balsamic complexity.
 On the palate, juicy, ripe raspberry fruit and supple tannins - a modern, fruit-focused Bikavér from the only certified producer in the region.